Travel & conservation company, since 1991

 Red (flying, yellow leg band) mingles with wild birds shortly after her release – Oct 2011. © Rodnick Biljon

 We nicknamed this female “Red” because of the large amount of red on her forehead.
-Usually, young Cape parrots show various amounts of red in the forehead, which then almost totally disappears in males as they mature.
+Usually, young Cape parrots show various amounts of red on the forehead, which almost disappears in males as they mature.
 Females, however, usually retain the red forehead – the amount of red varies from a few specks to a bright red band.

 Africa Geographic Travel